 The Pomodoro Technique is a time management system with working intervals called pomodoros, the Italian word for tomato.
 This technique encourages people to quit working against time and work with the time they have.
 The workday is broken into 25-minute chunks separated by five-minute breaks.
 After four pomodoros, you take a longer break of about 15 to 20 minutes.

 The 80/20 rule is also called the “Pareto Principle".
 It was named after its founder, the Italian economist Vilfredo Pareto, back in 1895.
 It basically states that 20% of your efforts end up producing 80% of your results.
 That's why it's important to manage your time in a way that focuses your attention on the main efforts that will help you achieve set goals.

 For an in-depth look at tips you can use to help manage your time, review 9 Tips to Improve Time Management Skills.
 In addition to learning to say no, planning time to relax and setting deadlines, we’ll show you how time management tools and programs can help keep you organized.

 2. Delegate tasks

 You’ve probably heard the saying “if you want something done right, do it yourself”.
-While this can be true, it’s not a great strategy.
+While this can be true, it’s not a great strategy during this time.
+Your plate is probably full with assessing income, delivery, and more.
 You’re doing yourself and your employees a disservice by trying to handle everything.
 Not only will your work life suffer, but your personal life can be impacted as well.
 Delegating can be uncomfortable for many entrepreneurs.
 Here are steps you can take to make the process less painful: